fuel-infra/jimmy/README.rst

-Jim is a command line tool to manage Jenkins Master configuration, including Jenkins plugin parameters like Gerrit URL for Gerrit Trigger plugin or global credentials.
+Jimmy is a command line tool to manage Jenkins Master configuration, including Jenkins plugin parameters like Gerrit URL for Gerrit Trigger plugin or global credentials.